TheDaemoness/IceAndShadow3/tools/README.md

 All of these scripts require one argument: the un-namespaced name of the thing to affect (iceandshadow3 namespace is assumed).

+Note that any JSON output by these scripts is currently minified (and should be reformatted, preferably).

 ## add_model_item_default.pl
 Generates a default item model file.